criblio/appscope/website/src/pages/docs/config-file.md

     #   Override: the port token in the $SCOPE_CRIBL or $SCOPE_CRIBL_CLOUD URL
     #
     # Defaults to 10090, which is the TCP port on the AppScope Source
-    # in Cribl Stream.
-If you are using the cloud version, 10090 is the TLS port
+    # in Cribl Stream or Cribl Edge.
+If you are using the cloud version,
-    # on the client-facing load balancer which is proxied to the cloud instance's
+    # 10090 is the TLS port on the client-facing load balancer which is
-    # TCP:10090 port, without TLS.
+    # proxied to the cloud instance's TCP:10090 port, without TLS.
     #
-    # Use 10091 here if you need to connect to Cribl Cloud without TLS and
+    # Use 10091 here if you need to connect to Cribl.Cloud without TLS and
     # are not making any changes in the AppScope Source.
     #
     # Only applies when the connection type is tcp.